pdelfino/Projeto-livre/README.md

 During this period, many protestants were being illegaly arrested.
 Some popular attorneys were doing preventive _Habeas Corpus_ manually on the streets.

-That's when the idea for this application came out for me.
+That's when I had a sudden insight.
 What if people could automatically do a preventive _Habeas Corpus_ automatically through a Facebook extension?

-That would be more efficiente.
+That would be more efficient.
 It would protect more people and it would be legal.
 That's what we did!

 ![alt text](https://scontent.fplu9-1.fna.fbcdn.net/v/t1.0-9/10312547_1449967061928160_90987294146249988_n.png?oh=ca7a5346306a34d39413632d343ea16a&oe=5B0CC0E8)